 What happens after I’m approved?

-Youโll get the lease to review and sign.
+You’ll receive the lease to review and sign within 24–48 hours of approval.
 After that, you pay your deposit and lock in a move-in date.

 Follow up after 3 business days.
-A polite email or message is totally okay.
+A polite email or message is totally okay and shows you’re a serious applicant.

 Why is my apartment application taking so long?

-Missing documents, manual verification, high application volume, or slow third-party screening can cause delays.
+Missing documents, manual verification, high application volume, or slow third-party screening are the most common causes of delays beyond 3 business days.

 Request the reason in writing, address the issue (e.g., improve credit or provide more substantial proof of income), and reapply.